nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 | `parser_kwargs` | `dict` or `None` | Optional: additional keyword arguments to be passed into the `DataFrame` parser, currently this is going to be either [`pandas.read_csv`](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) or [`pandas.read_json`](https://pandas.pydata.org/docs/reference/api/pandas.read_json.html) |
 | `cache_dir` | `str` | Optional: path to cache location, defaults to `./.cache/dfp` |

-This stage is able to download & load data files concurrently by multiple methods, currently supported methods are: `single_thread`, `multiprocess`, `dask`, and `dask_thread`.
+This stage is able to download and load data files concurrently by multiple methods.
+Currently supported methods are: `single_thread`, `multiprocess`, `dask`, and `dask_thread`.
 The method used is chosen by setting the `FILE_DOWNLOAD_TYPE` environment variable, and `dask_thread` is used by default, and `single_thread` effectively disables concurrent loading.

 This stage will cache the resulting `DataFrame` in `cache_dir`, since we are caching the `DataFrame`s and not the source files, a cache hit avoids the cost of parsing the incoming data.
 In the case of remote storage systems such as S3 this avoids both parsing and a download on a cache hit.
 One consequence of this is that any change to the `schema` will require purging cached files in the `cache_dir` before those changes are visible.